uit-hdl/chatbot-for-mental-health/prompts/mental-health/referral_consent_checker.md

 user: I feel so tired all the time, how can I sleep better?

-YOUR OUTPUT: user_has_confirmed_redirect: False
+YOUR OUTPUT: user_has_confirmed_redirect: FALSE
 ```

 ```
-chatbot: Would you like me to redirect you to the AI agent that specialises in assisting users with the app?
+chatbot: Would you like me to redirect you to the AI agent that specializes in assisting users with the app?

 user: Whatever...

-YOUR OUTPUT: user_has_confirmed_redirect: True
+YOUR OUTPUT: user_has_confirmed_redirect: TRUE
 ```

 ```
 chatbot: I am glad I could help you!
 Anything else you need help with?

-user: Can you referr me to an assistent that can help me with sleep?
+user: Can you refer me to an assistant that can help me with sleep?

-YOUR OUTPUT: user_has_confirmed_redirect: True
+YOUR OUTPUT: user_has_confirmed_redirect: TRUE
 ```

 It does not matter how the chatbot poses the question.
 A weak indication of